 Anything that rapidly takes away symptoms or makes you feel better is likely to be a health risk.
 Taking drugs for headache relief is fraught with long-term dangers and is not a permanent solution.
 The dietary style described in Eat To Live or Eat For Health is a vegetable-based diet designed to maximize nutrient per calorie density.
 It is the most effective treatment for those with headaches.
 Rather than offering temporary relief, it takes some time to work, but it allows people to make an effective and permanent recovery from pain.

 I have cared for hundreds of patients who have achieved total recoveries from migraines and recurrent severe headaches as a result of this nutritional program.
 Of course, no dietary approach to headaches will succeed without attention to other risk factors, especially sedentary lifestyle, smoking and lack of sleep.
 The road to wellness involves making the commitment to regular exercise.
 My clear message is that headache sufferers can’t just “eat better”.
 They have to go all the way and commit to nutritional excellence.
-The added benefit of losing weight, protecting you against heart disease and cancer and living longer, is a large bonus of adopting this vegetable, based diet-style.
+The added benefit of losing weight, protecting you against heart disease and cancer and living longer, is a large bonus of adopting this vegetable-based diet style.

 If you suffer with headaches do not despair.
 It will not be difficult to resolve your pain.
 Read Eat To Live or Eat For Health first and then join my membership support center.
 I want to make sure you get all the information you need to get started on the road to wellness, so you can’t possibly fail.

 If your case is more severe and you are on daily medications to suppress headaches, it would be wise to work with your physician to gradually reduce your prescribed dosage, after having read Eat To Live or Eat For Health and committing to the dietary program, as described.
-Another option would be to call my office and set up a phone consultation.
-Together, we can work over the phone on a plan to gradually remove your dependency on drugs and solve your problem once and for all.
+Another option would be to call my office and set up a consultation.
+Together, we can work on a plan to gradually remove your dependency on drugs and solve your problem once and for all.